-In order to attain certification, an individual must complete a professional athletic training education program accredited by the CCAATE) and pass the Board of Certification (BOC) exam.
-Please visit the BOC website and view the candidate information for full description of qualifications and process.
+In order to attain certification, an individual must complete a professional athletic training education program accredited by the COMMISSION OF ATTENTION OF

 Mandatory Advisement for Athletic Training Major Courses

 Faculty members may request mandatory advisement or remediation sessions when students are in clinical or academic jeopardy, and/or when student behavior appears below professional standards.
 Satisfactory academics and/or behavioral changes must be accomplished by the end of the course in order to progress in the program.
 It is important to maintain continuous progress and a sound knowledge base to be successful throughout the program.